muehlefeldt/unity-machine-learning/docs/run-log.md

 * Surprisingly good first run after the changes.

 ## 1413
 * Long run using build.
+500e6 steps.
 * Change to the door passage recording.
 Check if useful.
 * Keep an eye on the hardware performance.
 Now running 81 training areas.

-# Next
-* Target can be in all rooms.
-Pretty close to question 2.
-* Test implementation of the target in all rooms problem.
-Esp. the reward of the door and associated functions in the floor and AllRooms classes are important.
+* Terminate the run if obvious problems found or result is useable for next week.